druids/developers-chamber/README.md

 ### Bindfs

 If you want to use pydev command `pydev project bind-library` you have to install `bindfs` for mounting location to the right directory.
-For exymple you can mount directory with library to a docker shared volume.
+For example you can mount directory with library to a docker shared volume.

-Instalation command for linux/macOS:
+Installation command for linux/macOS:
 ```bash
 apt-get install bindfs
 yum install bindfs